swcarpentry/make-novice/01-intro.md

 * Compile source code into executable programs or libraries.

 There are now many build tools available, for example [Apache ANT](http://ant.apache.org/, [doit](http://pydoit.org/) and [nmake](https://msdn.microsoft.com/en-us/library/dd9y37ha.aspx) for Windows.
 There are also build tools that build scripts for use with these build tools and others e.g. [GNU Autoconf](http://www.gnu.org/software/autoconf/autoconf.html) and [CMake](http://www.cmake.org/).
 Which is best for you depends on your requirements, intended usage, and operating system etc. However, they all share the same basic concepts as Make.

+> ## Why use Make if it is almost 40 years old? {.callout}
+>
+> Make is still prevalent in many scientific computing environments, particularly those with legacy C/C++ or FORTRAN codes, which includes many codes used in high-performance computing.
+> Make's fundamental concepts are common to many build tools.